tbellembois/gochimitheque/README.md

 # Users management

 Users permissions are still managed by the Chimithèque application (by admins and entity managers).
-But user creation and deletion are now managed by the embeded Keycloak application.

 There are two ways to manage users:
 1. enable user registration in Keycloak (easiest way) People will have the possibility to create their own account but will NOT be able to connect to Chimithèque until they are affected to an entity.
-2. disable user registration in Keycloak (harder way) You will have to create users manually in Keycloak.
+2. disable user registration in Keycloak
+You will have to create users manually in Keycloak.
 Currently only the account `admin@chimitheque.fr` can access Keycloak, not other admins nor Chimithèque managers.
-This will be fixed in a next release.
+This will be fixed in a future release.

 # Database backup